microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

               - `[PhoneAppVersion <String>]`: Numerical version of this instance of the Authenticator app.
             - `[Operations <IMicrosoftGraphLongRunningOperation[]>]`:
               - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
               - `[CreatedDateTime <DateTime?>]`: The start time of the operation.
-The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
               - `[LastActionDateTime <DateTime?>]`: The time of the last action in the operation.
-The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
               - `[ResourceLocation <String>]`: URI of the resource that the operation is performed on.
               - `[Status <String>]`: longRunningOperationStatus
               - `[StatusDetail <String>]`: Details about the status of the operation.